Horacio8819/Deploying-a-Highly-Available-Web-App-on-AWS-Using-Terraform/README.md

 #### Subnets
                                                 subnet_a → AZ a → 172.31.100.0/24
                                                 subnet_b → AZ b → 172.31.101.0/24
+- use for network segmentation to enable high availability and fault tolerance
 ### ▶️ How to Deploy
 - terraform init
 - terraform plan